ioannisKatri/Encryption-Decryption/README.md

 ### Two algorithms are provided -> unicode, shift

 - If No algorithm is specified it will use shift.
-  -alg unicode
+Example -> -alg unicode

 - key command will shift each letter by the specified number according to its order in the alphabet.

- -key 5 (max 23)
+Example -> -key 5 (max 23)

-- Can be used without -in and -out, just by adding text using -->  -data.
--data "Welcome to!"
+- It can be used without -in and -out, just by adding text using -data.
+Example -> -data "Welcome to!"

 ## How to run the app